fugrusha/blackhole/Python/geocoding/ArcGIS geocoding with GUI/README.md

 You can use virtualenv or install Win10 in Virtual Box.
 Just install win10 and Python on it.
 I chose second variant.

 #### Using virtualenv (if you want)
-Firsly, open present work directory in cmd:
+Firstly, open present work directory in cmd:

 `cd C:\Users\andre\Anaconda3\Scripts\my_scripts\`